khongminhtn/helsinki-fullstack-course/notes/part2.md

         - dev-server collects and stitches all javascript files from index.js into 1 file which can be understood by the browser (Web Pack)
         - database-server collects data from database and parse it to browser as JSON formatted file
         - So far this is all done in development-environment/ localhost
+    ### Altering data in server
+    - REST (Representational state transfer)
+        - Refers to individual objects as resources
+        - Every resources has a unique address, its URL
+        - Resources are fetched from server with HTTP GET requests
+        - Creating a new resource is done by HTTP POST requests
+        - json-server requires all resources to be sent in JSON format
+    - Sending Data to the server
+        - API is used to send data in json format to database/backend
+            - Post request or Get request is processed by back end
+            - Data being carried or requested by HTTP request
+                - is queried using SQL programming
+        - It is useful to inspect HTTP requests in Network tab of Chrome developer tool
+            - Used to check if data being sent or requested is correct

+# Tools Used
+1. Json-Server
+2. Axios
+3. Postman